Introduction to Circular Linked List

 struct Node* prev;

-Here prev is a pointer that points to the previous node in the linked list and next pointer points to the next node in the list.
+Here, a pointer points to the previous node in the linked list and next pointer points to the next node in the list.
 Such type of linked list in implementation of various other complex data structures.

 Operations of Circular Linked List in Data Structure